mxagar/mlops_udacity/01_Clean_Code/Project_1_Customer_Churn/README.md

 - The EDA and FE are very simple.
 - The data artifacts are not tracked or versioned, neither are the models or the pipelines.
-- No through pipeline is defined.
+- No through inference is defined.
 - No through deployment nor API are performed.
 - etc.